-Red Fags: The candidate has never thought of implementing a system to plan their work or cater for delays or they are unable to execute such a strategy.
+Red flags: the candidate has never thought of implementing a system to plan their work or cater for delays or they are unable to execute such a strategy.

-Self-motivation is a major part of the problem-solving process if problems do come up.
-This question simply reveals the methods used by the candidate to stay motivated.
+Self-motivation is a major part of problem-solving if issues arise.
+This question simply reveals the candidate's methods for staying motivated.

-Red Fags: The candidate has never been in a situation where they had to work without supervision.
-Or, they cannot think of an effective way to self-motivate.
+Red flags: the candidate has never been in a situation where they needed to work without supervision or they cannot think of creative and effective ways to self-motivate.

-12. What do you do when you are asked to resolve an urgent issue without being given all the information?
+12. What do you do when asked to resolve an urgent issue without being given all the information?

 Thoroughness and forethought are key components of problem-solving, even when under time constraints.
-Identify whether the candidate tries to solve the problem or waits for more information.
+Identify whether the candidate tries to solve the problem immediately or asks for more information.

-13. Describe a time when you thought outside of the box to solve a problem either in your personal life or at work.
+13. Can you describe a time when you thought outside of the box to solve a problem in either your personal or professional life?

-Reveals whether the candidate can come up with innovative ideas to solve a problem.
+Evaluates whether the candidate can devise innovative ideas to solve problems.

-Red Fags: The candidate describes a solution that you would not describe as "out of the box" thinking.
+Red flag: the candidate describes a solution that you would not describe as out-of-the-box thinking.

 14. Describe a time when you disagreed with a decision by management.
 What happened?